Milxnor/Project-Reboot-3.0/README.md

 ![Banner](https://i.imgur.com/p0P4tcI.png)

+# this is project reboot recode will add bosses and alot more fixes

 Project Reboot is a tough battled and widely used game server for Fortnite.
 Below are the key points about this project:
 Join our discord at https://discord.gg/reboot